greenyjwk/Hybrid-Vision-Transformer-Systematic-Review/README.md

 ### Hybrid Design Category
-- Parallel: ViT and other technique are located in parallel
+- Parallel: ViT and other techniques are located in parallel
-- Fusing: ViT between Encdoer and Decoder
+- Fusing: ViT between Encoder and Decoder
+- Stacking: ViT and CNN are implemented sequentially
 - ViT in Generative Model: Gen NN